 1) Our Flagship Immersion CSA Course.
 30 intense role-plays over a 12-hour day, designed to expose you to those challenging scenarios that many struggle with, including medical complexity, communication challenge, ethics, shared-decision making etc. Small numbers to ensure highly personalised feedback.
 Held every month in London, Birmingham and Manchester.
 Ideally attending 2-5 months before your exam produces maximum benefit.
 Full details of coverage here.

 2) Our CSA-125 Online Course.
 125 CSA-type scenarios broken down in an intense 6+ hour online training course.
 I break down the most common presentations, situations and scenarios in terms of data gathering, interpersonal and management.
 Includes key red flags, up-to-date guidelines, relevant psychosocial links as well as options for shared management.
-Watch-back, pause and rewind as many times as you like throughout a 1, 3 or 6 month subscription option.
-Full details of coverage here.
+Watch-back, pause and rewind as many times as you like throughout a 1, 3, 6 or 12 month subscription option.
+For a free sample video click here.

 3) Our CSA On-the-Go Audiobook Course.
 5 hours of pure audio teaching, breaking down 100 core CSA-tyoe scenarios, focusing on all 3 key elements – data gathering, interpersonal and clinical management – including all key red flags and guidelines.
 Designed to download to your phone or tablet, to listen to online or offline, with no expiry.
 Increase your efficiency whilst listening and preparing whilst commuting or out and about.
 All future updated versions come free.
 Listen to a free sample here.